yaobviously/PyMC3threes/README.md

  # PyMC3 Model of NBA 3-Point Shooting

- Here I specify a simple hierarchical Bayesian model in PyMC3 to estimate the group distribution of three point percentages for a small sample of NBA players.
+ This is a simple hierarchical Bayesian model built in PyMC3 to estimate the distribution of Three Point Shooting Percentage for NBA Players.

- It can and will be expanded.
-It's a good template to build from.